 Florida Dental Offices Are Open for Business

 The ADA issued guidance for implementing COVID-19 hazard assessments in dental settings that can be used to mitigate risk.
 The ADA also released a hazard assessment checklist as a supplementary tool (both require an ADA member login).
 These are complementary pieces to the ADA Return to Work Interim Guidance Toolkit and will enable dentists to provide dental care in a safe and healthy work environment for employees while reducing the risk of COVID-19 spread for all.
+The FDA has developed a toolkit for practices that have COVID-19 exposure from patients or staff members who have tested positive.

 If you have questions that are not answered on the COVID-19 section of the FDA's website, please email firstname.lastname@example.org.